Hmw I : Tables and visualization

 • Work in pairs

-• Deliver your work as a qmd file through a github repository
+• Deliver your work as qmd files through a github repository (your github repository should be organized and named accoring to the rules)

 Objectives

-Using data gathered from OECD, build dataframes with a gapminder-like schema (territorial units/timestamps as keys, statistics for other columns).
+Using data gathered from those public sources, build dataframes with a gapminder-like schema (territorial units/timestamps as keys, statistics for other columns).
 Using ggplot2 and plotly, design plots and animations like the [Rossling address to BBC]().
+Display tables using package gt (or any other nice competing tool)

-Your deliverable shall consist in a qmd file that can be rendered in HTML format.
+Your deliverable shall consist in a qmd file (for report, for presentation) that can be rendered in HTML format.

 You shall describe the downloaded data.

-Plots shall be endowed with titles, legends and captions,
+Plots shall be endowed with titles, legends and captions.
+Plot comments should not boil down to AI generated trivialities.

 Data pipelines and graphical pipelines shall be given in an appendix.